- Demons & Wizards, Jon Schaffer's side project with Blind Guardian vocalist Hansi Kürsch.

-Iced Earth's line-up changes very frequently; Jon Schaffer is the only musician who has always been in the band.
-One of their singers, Matt Barlow, temporarily left the band in 2003, returning in 2008 for The Crucible of Man.
+Iced Earth's line-up changes very frequently; only Jon Schaffer has remained with the band since he founded it, as most of the other members have been hired session players.
+Longtime vocalist Matt Barlow temporarily left the band in 2003, returning in 2008 for The Crucible of Man.
 While he was gone, Tim "Ripper" Owens (the Replacement Scrappy for Judas Priest) sang in Iced Earth.
 And the fans raged as much as the Priest fans did during their own Owens era.

 On January 6, 2021, Jon Schaffer was discovered to have taken part in the Capitol Hill Riot, which lead to his arrest by the FBI on January 17th.
-At the same time, Stu Block made a Facebook post that was interpreted by many as him supporting the riots, although he has since stated that he strongly condemns every aspect of it, and he (along with most of the other members) have since left the band as a result.
-The image of the band has taken a large hit, and what all this means for their future still remains to be seen.
+At the same time, Stu Block made a Facebook post that was interpreted by many as him supporting the riots, although he quickly recanted that interpretation and strongly condemned the insurrection, and he (along with every other band member save for Brent Smedley) have since left the band as a result.

 - Jon Schaffer - rhythm guitar, backing vocals (1984-2021)